-CO1 Analyse and implement sorting algorithms such as Selection Sort, Merge Sort, COI and Quick Sort to solve domain-specific problems.
-Apply graph-based algorithms such as Topological Sort, Dijkstra's, Floyd's, CO2 Warshall's, Kruskal's, and Prim's algorithms to solve real-time optimization and scheduling problems
+CO1 Analyse and implement sorting algorithms such as Selection Sort, Merge Sort, and Quick Sort to solve domain-specific problems.
+Apply graph-based algorithms such as Topological Sort, Dijkstra's, Floyd's, CO 2 Warshall's, Kruskal's, and Prim's algorithms to solve real-time optimization and scheduling problems CO3 Design and develop efficient solutions using Dynamic Programming COS for combinatorial problems.

-CO3 Design and develop efficient solutions using Dynamic Programming techniques for combinatorial problems.
 CO4 Solve resource allocation problems using Greedy algorithms and demonstrate their effectiveness in constrained environments.
 CO5 Implement backtracking techniques to solve constraint satisfaction problems such as the N-Queens problem.

 Assessment Type Maximum Marks Minimum Passing Marks Evaluation Details CIE Practical (A) 30 - Marks awarded for Weekly Conduction of Experiments and Submission of Laboratory records, scaled to 30 marks.
 CIE Practical Test (B) 20 - Average of marks of Two tests, each conducted for 100 marks covering all experiments, scaled to 20.
 Total CIE Practical (A+B) 50 20 Sum of Marks of Experiments, Record and Test shall be CIE marks awarded for a maximum of 50.
 SEE (C) 50 20 SEE is a lab exam, conducted for 100 marks and scaled down to 50 marks.
 Exam duration shall be for 3 hours.
-CIE + SEE (A+B+C) 100 40 Final marks shall be the sum of marks scored in Components A , B and C . ed in CIE is 20 (40%) out of allotted 50 marks to
+CIE + SEE (A+B+C) 100 40 Final marks shall be the sum of marks scored Components A, B and C.

-• The minimum marks to be secured in CIE is 20 (40%) out of allotted 50 marks to appear for SEE.
+The minimum marks to be secured in CIE is 20 (40%) out of allotted 50 marks to appear for SEE.